damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 ## Slash Commands

-Inspired by chat tools, such as IRC, Hipchat, Mattermost, and Slack, we've added our own version of slash commands to GitLab.
-This means you can quickly change labels, milestones, assignees and more by just writing a commment or by having a command when writing your merge request or issue.
+Inspired by chat tools, such as IRC, HipChat, Mattermost, and Slack, we've added our own version of slash commands to GitLab.
+This means you can quickly change labels, milestones, assignees and more by just writing a comment or by having a command when writing your merge request or issue.

 ![Slash commands in GitLab 8.11](/images/8_11/slash-commands.gif){: .shadow}